tesselo/tesselate/README.md

 the export can be specified with the optional `tilez` argument.
 The default zoom level is `14`.

+The region input can either be an aggregationlayer region, or a single aggregationarea polygon from the region.
+In the case of the aggregationlayer input, the extent of the entire layer will be used as export target.

 The following example exports NDVI of a march composite over Ethiopia.

 ```python